Unboxed-Software/solana-course/content/token22-metadata.md

     ...
 }
 ```
-// TODO: not sure what does this function do, I found it in the library but I couldn't find any documentation about it. the only documentation is [here](https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/interface), maybe we should just remove it.

 The function `createEmitInstruction` emits token-metadata in the expected TokenMetadata state format.
-Although implementing a struct that uses the exact state is optional, this instruction is required.
+This function is a required function for metadata programs that want to follow the TokenMetadata interface.
+The emit instruction allows indexers and other off-chain users to call to get metadata.

-this function takes 4 params as an input:
+This function takes four parameters:
   - `metadata`: the metadata account address.
-  - `programId`: the SPL Token program Id (in this case it will be the token22 program Id)
+  - `programId`: the SPL Token program Id (in this case it will be the Token Extension program Id)
   - `start`: *Optional* the start the metadata
   - `end`: *Optional* the end the metadata